lkugler/lkugler.github.io_old/masterthesis.md

 ### Resources
-First presentation in the Master's seminar: [(Slides as PDF)](https://homepage.univie.ac.at/a1254888/MA-pres1.pdf)
+- First presentation in the Master's seminar (Slides in German: [PDF](https://homepage.univie.ac.at/a1254888/MA-pres1.pdf), [PPTX](https://homepage.univie.ac.at/a1254888/MA-pres1.pptx))

 #### Literature